Jerry-Master/polygons/README.md

 The cursive letters are where you have to put the new path you found.
 Adding `include` or `lib`.
 If none of this worked, reinstall the package PNGwriter in the folder `$HOME/libs` and leave the flags as they were in the beginning.

-If you don't have PNGwriter installed, Jordi Petit has a fantastic tutorial in his [github](https://github.com/jordi-petit/ap2-imatges).
+If you don't know how to install PNGwriter, Jordi Petit has a fantastic tutorial in his [github](https://github.com/jordi-petit/ap2-imatges).
 ***
 ## 6. Makefile
 The command `make` shows all the available commands, which are: